-The Away Inward Foundation is on a mission to enhance education and create opportunities for children in developing countries to live a fuller life.
-We build schools and media centres, develop sporting events, and offer micro-financing within communities which otherwise may not have access to this support.
+Children We Serve through The Away Inward Foundation is committed to enhance education and create opportunities for children in developing countries to live a fuller life, through building schools and media centers, developing sporting events, and offering micro-financing within communities, which otherwise may not have access to this support.

-In May 2015 we shifted our focus to rebuilding schools, donating computers and enhancing education in developing countries.
+In 2015 we shifted our focus to rebuilding schools and enhancing education through technology in developing countries.

 The idea of a nonprofit was planted when Ryan was on his first trip Thailand.
 That was in 2008.
 A lady at the hotel had just come from an orphanage and was telling a group how much of an impact it had left on her.
 Ryan went the next day and the next for a week.
 Each day arriving on his scooter humbly carrying 50 lbs of rice.

 Fast forward several years and into the creation of Away Inward Retreats, a travel company offering cultural expeditions into remote places.
 In Peru, Ryan met an amazing woman who was running a retreat center to fund 19 orphans.
 She left her life in Arizona to raise and educate these kids from the streets of (mostly) Cusco.
 Casa Milagros.
 Answering the deep call within Ryan created the US based nonprofit, The Away Inward Foundation.
 His intentions were to share the plight of these children with his community and help to fund their livelihood.
 This lasted up until the owners death and the dissolution of the casa.

 Our adventures then took us to support a small school in India and begin to make donations to an orphanage in Nepal.
 This began sometime in 2013.
 Ryan was leading many expeditions by then and becoming very close to his local colleagues.
 From ceremonies and homemade dinners to successful treks together, his colleagues were becoming friends and those friends were becoming family.